Guide to Buying a Condo: 8 Things to Do

 Pros of buying a condo include:

 • Affordability.
-Generally, a condo will cost less than a detached single-family home.
+Generally, a condo will cost less than a detached single-family home so your monthly home loan payment may be more affordable.

 • Amenities.
-If it’s important to have access to amenities like a pool, gym, dog park, or parking garage, a condo might fit the bill.
+If it’s important to have access to a pool, gym, dog park, or parking garage, a condo might fit the bill.

 • Lower home insurance and property taxes.
 Because condo owners aren’t directly responsible for the exterior of the building, home insurance is less than for a single-family home.